-A regional rapid response to a Tropical Soda outbreak in the Macleay, 2011
+A regional rapid response to Tropical Soda control work in the Macleay, 2014

 7. COUNCIL'S RESPONSIBILITIES

 As an organisation the County Council is constituted under the Local Government Act 1993 and is specified as a local control authority under the Noxious Weeds Act 1993.
 It is a single purpose authority formed to administer and control declared noxious and invasive weeds, and has been operating since 1947.
 The County Council is fundamentally responsible for weed control of gazetted or declared noxious weeds including: